radar/forem-redcarpet/README.md

-# Fork to fix a bug

-The bug was an exception due to a missing require statement.
-This fork adds the missing require statement and also adds the Gem dependency for nokogiri.

 # Forem + Redcarpet = :heart:

 Simply specify this gem as a dependency of your application that also contains Forem: